-Dependencies: FDP_ACF.1 Security attribute based access control pecified below.
+Dependencies: FDP_ACF.1 Security attribute based access control

-153 The TOE shall meet the requirement "Security attribute based access control (FDP_ACF.1)" as specified below.
+The TOE shall meet the requirement "Security attribute based access control (FDP_ACF.1)" as specified below.

 FDP_ACF.1 Security attribute based access control

 The attributes are all the operations related to the data stored in memories, which are the read, write, delete and execute operations.